VisionsOfficial/visionstrust-docs/docs/application/projects/service-chains.md

 Once your chain is built and activated, its time for implementation.
 You can hop over to the technical documentation on the subject inside the [PDC's wiki directly](https://github.com/Prometheus-X-association/dataspace-connector/wiki/Service-Chains).

-Please also refer to how to [setup your PDC](../../guide/setting-up-a-connector.md) and connect it to VisionsTrust services if you haven't done so yet.
+Please also refer to how to [setup your PDC](../../guide/setting-up-a-connector.md) and connect it to {{ app_name }} services if you haven't done so yet.

 !!! warning "PDC Version"